Michael Clayton (American football): Tampa Bay Buccaneers

-Clayton was drafted by the Tampa Bay Buccaneers with the 15th selection of the first round of the 2004 NFL Draft.
+Clayton was selected by the Tampa Bay Buccaneers with the 15th selection of the first round of the 2004 NFL draft.
 After a promising 2004 rookie campaign with Tampa Bay, where he led all NFL rookies and the Buccaneers with 80 receptions for 1193 yards, and his team with 7 touchdowns, Clayton had a relatively disappointing season in 2005.
-With knee surgery in the offseason and a season riddled with small mistakes on the field, he finished with 32 receptions for a total of 372 yards and no touchdowns.
+With knee surgery in the offseason that saw him having to play into shape in training camp, he finished with 32 receptions for a total of 372 yards and no touchdowns.
 He was forced to sit out the final game of the regular season against the New Orleans Saints with a turf toe injury, and also sat out the Buccaneers playoff match-up against the Washington Redskins.
-His second season was very disappointing and inconsistent.

 The start to the 2006 season showed that Clayton had returned to his healthy past of 2004.
 Clayton had 3 receptions and 34 yards despite the Buccaneers offensive struggles on September 10 in a 27–0 loss to the Baltimore Ravens.
 Continuing his return to his 2004 form, he caught 6 passes for 55 yards and a touchdown against the Cincinnati Bengals on October 15, 2006.
 His touchdown, thrown by Bruce Gradkowski, came with seconds left and gave the Tampa Bay Buccaneers the go ahead lead for their first win of the 2006 season.
-Unfortunately, following an undisclosed injury, the Buccaneers placed him on injured reserve, ending his season with four games remaining.
+However, the Buccaneers placed him on injured reserve in December with an sprain he believed was occuring in his MCL of his left knee, ending his season with four games remaining.